WICG/WebApiDevice/README.md

 #### Setting up Chrome Policy
 In order to test out managed configuration API, some additional preparation has to be done to the device.
 More specifically, we have to set up a values for ManagedConfigurationPerOrigin policy.

-In this instruction, we will currently describe a way of doing so for Chrome OS and Linux platforms.
+In this instruction, we will currently describe a way of doing it for Chrome OS and Linux platforms.

 #### Hosting configuration